NCI-GDC/gdc-docs/docs/Data_Portal/Users_Guide/oncomatrix.md

 ### Editing gene set

 Gene groups can be edited using the `Gene set` option as shown below.
-Click `50 Genes` button to display this option and then click the `Edit Current Group` button in the `Gene set` as shown.
+Click `50 Genes` button to display this option and then click the `Edit` button in the `Gene set` as shown.

 [![Edit geneset](./images/oncomatrix/37-geneset_edit1.png)](./images/oncomatrix/37-geneset_edit1.png 'Click to see the full image.')

 User may choose to remove single genes one at a time by clicking over the genes.To do so, hover over TP53 as shown in the image below.
 A red cross mark appears with a description box.
 Click TP53 to delete the gene as shown below.